 A Cheese Primer for Buying Cheese - My Top Tips for Buying Cheese

 Once you graduate from the shrink-wrapped cheese in the dairy section of your grocery store, cheese can get very pricey.
-When you are looking at cheeses that can cost upwards of $20/pound, you want to make sure that you're going to like what you're buying.
+When looking at cheeses that can cost upwards of $20/pound, you want to make sure that you're going to like what you're buying.
 The only way to know for sure is to taste.

-Trust me, there are so many different types of cheeses from all parts of the world that you really need to find an expert to help educate you and guide your choices, and any good cheesemonger will be happy to let you sample the wares.
+Trust me, there are so many different types of cheeses from all parts of the world that you need to find an expert to help educate you and guide your choices, and any good cheesemonger will be happy to let you sample the wares.

 This goes along with Point 1.
-Although there is something to be said for trying cheeses from different shops in your area, it also pays to develop a relationship with a particular cheesemonger.
+Although there is something to be said about trying cheeses from different shops in your area, it also pays to develop a relationship with a particular cheesemonger.

 3. Ask to try a different cheese every time you go into a market that sells cheese.